Rayyaan-Mustafa/Activate_Productivity_Manager/README.md

 ---

 ##### Why is it important and interesting?
 As college students, we find ourselves always at a strain for time.
-Being able to manage our time better is sometime many of us focus on daily.
-Using the app, students will be able to better understand their habits and figure out how they can use their time better.
+Being able to manage our time better is something many of us focus on daily.
+Using the app, users will be able to better understand their habits and figure out how they can use their time better.

 ---